maplibre/maplibre-native/platform/ios/platform/ios/DEVELOPING.md

-# Contributing to the Mapbox Maps SDK for iOS
+# Contributing to the MapLibre Maps SDK for iOS

-This document explains how to build the Mapbox Maps SDK for iOS from source.
-It is intended for advanced developers who wish to contribute to Mapbox GL and the Mapbox Maps SDK for iOS.
+This document explains how to build the MapLibre SDK for iOS from source.
+It is intended for advanced developers who wish to contribute to MapLibre Native GL and the MapLibre SDK for iOS.

 ## Requirements